-Modular instruments are housed in a Portable Case measuring 18" wide, 25" high, 9%" deep Keyboard dimensions:

-43" wide, 4" high, 9%" deep Shipping Weight: 78 lbs.

-the Synthesizer Ic
+Modular instruments are housed in a Portable Case measuring 18" wide, 25" high, 9%" deep Keyboard dimensions: 43" wide, 4" high, 9%" deep the Synthesizer Ic

 The Synthesizer Ic is an instrument of limited complexity, designed to satisfy the requirements of independent composers.
 It is particularly suitable for use in the teaching of electronic composition, and is an appropriate starting point in establishing an institutional studio.